civilcode/acme-ex/README.md

-# Magasin - CivilCode's Reference Application and Development Guides
+# Magasin - CivilCode's Reference Application and Guides

 ## About CivilCode Inc